radiantearth/stac-api-spec/fragments/sort/README.md

 ## HTTP POST JSON Entity

-When calling `/search` using POST with`Content-Type: application/json`, this extension adds an attribute `sortby` with an object value to the core JSON search request body.
+When calling the relevant endpoint using POST with`Content-Type: application/json`, this adds an attribute `sortby` with an object value to the core JSON search request body.

 The syntax for the `sortby` attribute is: